ScreenPyHQ/screenpy/docs/toolkit.rst

 Included in ScreenPy
 ====================

-ScreenPy comes with a lot of the base tools you will need to get started.
-You'll be ready to go quick enough to make curtain call!
+ScreenPy comes with a lot of the base tools you will need to get started, which should cover the most common use cases.
+You'll be set up in time to make curtain call!

 .. toctree::
    :maxdepth: 2